Ford Foundation funding dries up as Modi clamps down on NGOs

 Modi denies the charges and was exonerated in an Indian Supreme Court inquiry in 2012.

-On Tuesday, federal investigators raided Setalvad's home after filing a criminal case against her last week for allegedly misusing the Ford Foundation grant.
+On Tuesday, the Central Bureau of Investigation (CBI) raided Setalvad's home after filing a criminal case against her last week for allegedly misusing the Ford Foundation grant.
 She could not be reached for comment on Tuesday.

 B.K.
 Prasad, the official overseeing the home ministry's new approach, told Reuters the government had no intention of forcing NGOs to close.